Corruption in Algeria: Impact

 The impact of corruption, particularly in the energy sector, has disrupted Algerian economic development as funds intended for development projects and essential services are diverted through corruption.
 This is highlighted amid the depletion of the Algerian foreign exchange reserve from oil and gas.
 By 2019, it stood at 57 billion euros down from 162.4 billion euros.
 This decline in assets is further aggravated by falling fuel prices and the coronavirus pandemic, prompting the IMF to predict an Algerian economic recession in 2020.
 Around 2022, Algeria sold its crude close to production costs at a fiscal breakeven price of $157.
 During this period, the IMF estimated that the economy has contracted by -5.2%.
 Misappropriated funds and declining revenues had forced the Algerian government to adopt a 20% budget shortfall in 2022.
 It also halted state projects due to a 50 percent reduction in public spending.

 Aside from its adverse effects on the economy, corruption also undermines public trust in institutions.
 Investor confidence is also affected by the cases of financial misconduct in the Algerian public sector.
 The country has incurred reduced foreign investment due to the lack of confidence in the country’s governance.

 International rankings

-In Transparency International's 2024 Corruption Perceptions Index, Algeria scored 34 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Algeria ranked 107th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score among Middle Eastern and North African countries was 68 and the worst score was 12.
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).
+In Transparency International's 2025 Corruption Perceptions Index, Algeria scored 34 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Algeria ranked 109th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 69, the average was 39 and the worst was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181 in a two-way tie).